hemorale/CatC-API-Workshop/RAG-enabled LLM/README.md

-# 🧠 RAG (Retrieval-Augmented Generation) Scripts for Vertex AI & OpenAI
+# 🧠 RAG (Retrieval-Augmented Generation) Scripts for OpenAI

 This repo contains implementations of RAG (Retrieval-Augmented Generation) using **OpenAI (ChatGPT)** models.
 The scripts load data from a JSON file and use it to answer user queries in real-time.